 We encourage you to celebrate International Whole Grain Day in your own way.
 Share your favorite whole grain recipes, talk about your favorite grains, provide your audience with tips for finding and enjoying whole grains.
 Just remember to use #internationalWGDay, #makeyourgrainswhole, or #choosewholegrains to help amplify your message!
 You can also tag us at @eatwholegrains on Twitter and Instagram.
 We’ll be sharing content throughout November and encourage you to lend your voice as well!

-As the COVID-19 virus pandemic, early in 2020, started spreading worldwide and disrupting travelling opportunities, the conference organizers have taken the responsible decision to postpone the WGS to 25.-27.
-October 2021, in Rome, in the same location, for the safety and well being of all participants.
-We believe in the numerous benefits of face to face scientific meetings and we hope the sanitary situation worldwide in October 2021 will be safe enough to allow the taking place of the WGS as planned with a great participation of people from all over the world.
+As the COVID-19 virus pandemic, early in 2020, started spreading worldwide and disrupting travelling opportunities, the conference organizers have taken the responsible decision for the safety and well being of all participants to postpone the WGS to 25-27 October 2021, as an ONLINE conference.